Phase 2 Begins!

-First Phase Grant Awards Announcement
+First Phase Summary

+As a reminder, last June PSDORT announced more than $24 million in grants to 39 school districts nationwide.
+The awards—totaling 51 grants of up to $500,000 each — funded programs to help schools address the devastating impact of the opioid crisis on students and their families selected from more than 200 applications from school districts across 34 states and American Samoa.
+To learn more about Phase 1 please refer to the PSDORT Award Press Release.
 To learn more about the PSDORT Award Application and Selection process, please visit the Award Selection Documents or the Award Selection FAQs pages.
 For a list and description of the awards, please see Appendix E – PSDORT Award List, Appendix F – PSDORT Awards by State, and Appendix G – PSDORT Award Application Summaries.

 Funding from the trust will go where it will have the greatest help, whether classroom services, school-based behavioral and mental health supports, instructional innovations, or other district and school-based supports that directly affect students harmed by the opioid epidemic.